 - Once you add your basic business information, you can select which programs you’d like to participate in (Shopping Ads, Surfaces across Google, Shopping Actions, etc.).
 You can always opt into the programs later if you don’t select them now.

 - Go to Growth > Manage Programs in the sidebar menu.
-From here you should be able to select “Get Started” in the Google Shopping Actions box.
+From here you should be able to select “Get Started” in the Buy on Google box.

-- To complete the setup of Google Shopping Actions, you will need to provide the following information:
+- To complete the setup of Buy on Google, you will need to provide the following information:

 - Business information.
 Provide your business address, customer service contact information and page URL, and verify your website.